 The Pattern field must be left blank for Fixed Head reservoirs.

 In cases when the driving head may vary with time, Variable Head Reservoirs may be used.
 Variable head reservoirs contain an inexhaustible supply of water but the driving head or water surface elevation is time variant such as in the case ground water wells for instance.
 Variable Head reservoirs can be used only during Extended period simulations.
 Specify the Reservoir Type as Variable Head in the Type field of the Model Explorer - Attribute Tab window.
 For Variable Head reservoirs a Pattern needs to be specified to define the variation of the head with time.

 For Variable Head reservoirs, only the Pattern field needs to be specified.
 Do not define a value for the head field.

 Supposing a water system has a reservoir with a variation in elevation head or pressure head throughout the day - a pattern can be assigned to that reservoir.
 In every other case for a Pattern (except a variable head reservoir), the pattern is used as a multiplier to the base data.
 With a variable head reservoir, the pattern itself represents the water surface elevation or Head of the reservoir over a given time period (see graph).

 To assign a pattern to a reservoir, highlight the reservoir and view its attributes under the Modeling section of the Model Explorer - Attribute Tab.
 Under the modeling section, select the Pattern drop down box and choose the appropriate pattern to assign to the reservoir.
-Alternatively, you can directly open up the Pattern Editor by double clicking on the word "Pattern" in the Modeling section of the Model Explorer - Attribute Tab and select or create a new pattern in the pattern editor and with the desired Pattern selected hit the "OK" button to select that pattern to be used.
+Alternatively, you can directly open up the Pattern Editor by double clicking on the word "Pattern" in the Modeling section of the Model Explorer - Attribute Tab and select or create a new pattern in the pattern editor and with the desired Pattern selected.
+Click OK to select that pattern to be used.